An improved noise model for representing westerly wind bursts in the recharge oscillator model of ENSO: Methods

 \subsection{Noise models}

 We consider both additive and multiplicative noise with

-Multiplicative noise with $\nu_2\neq 0$ takes into account that atmospheric noise, such as westerly wind bursts (WWBs), occurs more frequently and with higher amplitude over a warmer equatorial ocean.
-Such multiplicative noise naturally introduces an asymmetry of larger El Ni\~no events compared to La Ni\~na events \citep{JinEtAl07, LevineEtAl16,HanEtAl26}.
+This form of the multiplicative noise, with $\nu_1\neq 0$, takes into account that atmospheric noise, such as WWBs, occurs more frequently and with higher amplitude over a warmer equatorial ocean.
+Such multiplicative noise naturally introduces an asymmetry with larger El Ni\~no events compared to La Ni\~na events \citep{Jin-Lin-Timmermann-et-al-2007:ensemble, Levine-Jin-McPhaden-2016:extreme,Han-Fedorov-Vialard-2026:realistic}.

-Additive noise with $\nu_1=0$ cannot generate the desired ENSO asymmetry for a Gaussian driving noise such as coloured Ornstein-Uhlenbeck (OU) processes~\citep{Pavliotis}.
-However, as we will show, certain non-Gaussian noise models, such as CAM noise, can generate the asymmetry even when only applied additively.
-Correlated additive and multiplicative noise (CAM) is defined as the stochastic process governed by
+Additive noise with $\nu_1=0$ cannot generate the desired ENSO asymmetry for a Gaussian driving noise such as coloured Ornstein-Uhlenbeck (OU) processes.
+However, as we will show, certain non-Gaussian noise models, such as correlated additive and multiplicative (CAM) noise, can generate the asymmetry even when only applied additively.
+CAM noise is defined as the stochastic process governed by \citep[e.g.,][]{Thompson-Kuske-Monahan-2017:reduced},